PicoMLX/PicoMLXServer/README.md

 ## Getting Started

-To isntall, Pico MLX Server, build the source using Xcode, or download the [notarized executable directly from GitHub](https://github.com/ronaldmannak/PicoMLXServer/tags).
+To install Pico MLX Server, build the source using Xcode, or download the [notarized executable directly from GitHub](https://github.com/ronaldmannak/PicoMLXServer/tags).

 To set up Pico MLX Server, open the app and
 - Install and set up Python, pip, [MLX](https://github.com/ml-explore/mlx) and [MLX Server](https://github.com/mustafaaljadery/mlxserver) and optionally Conda manually